A Trump-endorsed Republican could end up running New York: The rise of Lee Zeldin

 Notably, critics have accused the Democratic Party and Ms Hochul’s campaign of taking the state’s largely Democratic voter base for granted.
 Polls have reflected a tightening race between Ms Hochul and her Republican opponent.

+Five days before Election Day, Ms Clinton and Vice President Kamala Harris headlined a campaign rally in New York City on 3 November alongside Democratic women political leaders from across the state, making a late push in a race that has become worryingly too close for the governor’s campaign.

+Two days, President Joe Biden traveled to the state to stump for Governor Hochul.

-A Siena poll from late September showed Governor Hochul with a 17-point lead over her opponent.
-Two weeks later, polling from Quinnipiac University narrowed that lead to just four per cent.
+A Siena poll from late September showed governor Hochul with a 17-point lead over her opponent.
+Two weeks later, polling from Quinnipiac University narrowed that lead to just 4 per cent.
+In the week before Election Day, polling from PIX11 News/Emerson College Polling/The Hill showed the governor leading by eight percentage points, 52 per cent to Mr Zeldin’s 44 per cent.

+Florida’s Governor Ron DeSantis, widely considered a potential contender for the GOP presidential nomination, rallied for Mr Zeldin on Long Island on 29 October, telling the crowd that New York voters electing a Republican governor “will be the 21st century version of the shot heard round the world.”

 “Embracing Trump.
 Not a winning strategy,” according to George Pataki, the state’s last Republican governor, in an interview with The New York Post.

-Note: This story was initially published on 31 October and has been updated with developments